AnanthaKannan/basic/DOCKER.md

 #### build the docker
 #### by defaulf Dockerfile is choose
     docker build --tag centose_apache:v1 .
+### if you want to choose a specify file
+    docker build --tag centose_appache:v1 -f Dockerfile1 .
+### if the dockerfile inside the folder
+    docker build --tag centose_appache:v1 -f  foldername/Dockerfile1 foldername/

 #### if you want to mention name of dockerfile
     docker build --tag nginx_custom:v1 -f Dockerfile now you centose_apache added in your image list